-Consideration of climate related risks and opportunities has impacted the formulation of the Fund's new strategic asset allocation benchmark.
-Diversification across asset classes, regions, and sectors is an important investment risk management tool to reduce risk.
-However, the Fund recognises that climate risk is systemic and is unlikely to be eliminated through diversification alone.

-As part of the latest review of the Fund's long-term investment strategy, a 29% allocation to Global Sustainable Equities was approved.
-This allocation targets investments in global companies that are sustainable in financial, environmental, social and governance terms and, where appropriate, that are providing solutions to sustainability challenges.
+The Fund believes that diversification across asset classes, regions, and sectors is an important investment risk management tool to reduce risk.
+The Fund recognises that climate risk is systemic and is unlikely to be eliminated through diversification alone.
+As part of the last review of the Fund's Investment Strategy Statement, the Fund approved a 3% allocation to Global Sustainable Equities.
+This allocation will target investments in global companies that are sustainable in financial, environmental, social and governance terms and, where appropriate, that are providing solutions to sustainability challenges.
 Furthermore, the Fund has invested in several renewable energy opportunities, and continues to actively assess and invest in these opportunities.
-Research commissioned by LGPSC from Mercer (presented below) suggests that these allocations could lead to a positive return impact on the Pension Fund's investment portfolio were a 2°C scenario to be suddenly priced in by the market.
+Research commissioned by LGPSC from Mercers (presented below) suggests that these allocations could lead to a positive return impact on the Fund's investment portfolio were a 2°C scenario to be suddenly priced in by the market.

-The Fund's allocated weighting to the UK equity market has also been reduced from 30% in December 2016 to 12% in the new final strategic asset allocation benchmark which will become effective on 1 January 2022.
-This has significantly reduced the exposure to companies with fossil fuel reserves.
+The Fund's allocated weighting to the UK equity market has also been reduced from 30% in December 2016 to 18% in December 2019.
+This has significantly reduced the Fund's exposure to companies with fossil fuel reserves.
 The Fund's carbon risk metrics analysis (Figure 8 below) shows that the UK equity market has the highest exposure to fossil fuel reserves compared to other regional equity markets, although it should be noted that some of the largest UK companies with fossil fuel reserves are among the most progressive in terms of factoring climate risk into their long-term strategy.
 In each regional equity portfolio, the Fund has a lower exposure to fossil fuel reserves companies than the benchmark.